 Latest posts by Audrey

-The Nutcracker Ballet: It's among the most enduring of holiday family traditions in these parts.
+The Nutcracker: It's among the most enduring of holiday family traditions in these parts.
 And just as there are many kinds of Boston families, there are different Nutcrackers appealing to different tastes, from the Boston Ballet classic to a high-energy, hip-hop interpretation.
 But Tchaikovsky's beloved confection is hardly the only holiday-themed stage performance delighting kids across Boston this month and next.
-Families can carol with the Pops, giggle at Elf, root for a red-nosed reindeer, and more.
+Families can carol with the Pops, sing along with Rudolph, discover what your elves on the shelf are up to and more.
 All the shows are terrific, but tickets will go faster than cookies at Christmas Eve, so we'd advise booking sooner than later.
-Want to make a special day or evening of it?
-Reserve a table at one of these family-friendly restaurants nearby, too.

 Whether our kids are adventurous eaters or too timid to try anything beyond boxed mac ’n’ cheese, teaching them about food prep, healthy eating, and nutrition is one of the more important things we as parents can do for their well being.
 Cooking together at home is one way to do this, but there are also plenty of opportunities for “instructive” fun through kids’ cooking classes and workshops.